codefresh-io/webhook-relay/README.md

 ## Deploying Webhook Relay

-In your public cluster, apply the Server manifests.
-In addition, you will need to create an Ingress for the Server service so that `/webhooks/${channel}/*` endpoint can be reached from your git provider, and `/subscribe/${channel}/` endpoint can be reached from your private runtime clusters.
+In your external cluster, apply the Server manifests.
+In addition, you will need to create an Ingress for the Server service so that `/webhooks/${channel}/*` endpoint can be reached from your git provider, and `/subscribe/${channel}/` endpoint can be reached from your internal runtime clusters.

 > To see all environment variables you can configure for the Server, [click here](https://github.com/codefresh-io/webhook-relay/blob/main/apps/webhook-relay-server/README.md).